-AIFF43 showcases features, shorts, documentaries, animation, music videos and experimental works of American Indians by filmmakers all around the world.
+AIFF45 showcases feature films, shorts, documentaries, animation, music videos and public service works of Native American/American Indians by filmmakers all around the world.
 Highlighted by Indian Country Today's as "Seven Events Worth Experiencing" and Voted as one of the “Best Native American Experience” by USA Today, the American Indian Film Festival is an event not to miss.
-Come and join us this year for the 43rd Annual American Indian Film Festival, November 2018 in San Francisco.
+Come and join us this year for the 45th Annual American Indian Film Festival, November 3 - November 7, 2020 in San Francisco.

 BEST SUPPORTING ACTOR